 If any item you disclose is from a pass-through entity, you must identify the item as such.
-If you disclose items from more than one pass-through entity, you must complete a separate Form 8275 for each entity.
+If you disclose items from more than one pass-through entity, you must complete a separate Form 8275-R for each entity.
 Also, see How To File on page 1.

 Column (c).
-Enter a complete description of the item(s) you are disclosing.
+Enter a complete description of the item(s) you are disclosina.

 Example.
-If entertainment expenses were reported in column (b), then list in column (c) "theater tickets, catering expenses, and banquet hall rentals."
+If an entertainment expense was reported in column (b), then list in column (c) "theater tickets, catering expenses, and banquet hall rentals."